oliverbebber/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 Note: This section caused issues as I forgot to change ```data_home``` to be ```data_notifications```.
 Quickly noticed after looking at the errors I received when trying to load the notifications page within the app.
+# Write a Flask Backend Endpoint for Notifications
 ### Create ```notifications_activities.py```
 ```py
 from datetime import datetime, timedelta, timezone